bvbl1/my-todo-app/README.md

 ## React

-React is used here to create the frontend fully responsive application on the client side and is built using components..
+React is used here to create the frontend fully responsive application on the client side and is built using components.